chrisnoonan98675/site/xl-release/how-to/create-a-sequential-group.markdown

 tags:
 - task
 - sequential group
+since:
+- XL Release 5.0.0
 ---

 A sequential group is a container for tasks that should be executed in sequence.
+A sequential group works in the same way as a series of tasks in a phase; however, sequential groups are a useful way to group related tasks within a phase.
+For example, you could configure a precondition on the group so that all of its sub-tasks will be skipped under certain conditions.
+You can also collapse sequential groups for better readability of the release.

 ## Add a sequential group in the release editor